tanvirIqbal/role-based-authentication-authorization/README.md

 61. Add ``AddRole`` and ``GetAllRoles`` methods in ``UserController``.
 62. Add ``Role`` property in ``RegisterDTO``.
 63. Modify ``RegisterUser`` method in user controller class for register user with a role.
+64. Add ``Role`` property in UserDTO class.
+65. Modify GetAllUser and Login methods in the usercontroller to return user with role.
+(Single role).